liamh95/neuzzplusplus/README.md

 Partial rewrite of Bosch Research's neuz++.
 The main differences will be
 1. The Python version is now 3.14 instead of 3.8(?)
 2. The ML stuff will be in PyTorch instead of Keras+TensorFlow
-3. The AFL custom mutator will be written in Python instead of C (for now -- if it turns out to be really slow, then it'll be in C)
+3. ~~The AFL custom mutator will be written in Python instead of C (for now -- if it turns out to be really slow, then it'll be in C)~~
+    3a.
+AFL++ does not expose the same information to a Python mutator as it does to a C mutator.
+Namely, a C mutator gets access to an `afl_state_t` struct and a Python mutator doesn't (at least not in any way that I can figure out).
+From what I gather, we need this state to get things like coverage bitmaps and the seed queue.
+Eventually, I'd like to see if we can still accomplish what we want in Python, but for now, I'm just going to tweak Bosch Research's C mutator.

+# Progress

+1. PyTorch model mostly done.
+2. Touching up the C mutator.

 # Neuzz++ - Neural program smoothing for fuzzing in AFL++